athkishore/sqlite-mongo/README.md

 The goals of ChikkaDB are ambitious and modest at once.
 It will never aim to be a full-fledged distributed database - no replication or sharding.
 However, it aims to implement as completely as possible the rich MongoDB commands (including sessions).
 So completely as to be able to effectively substitute mongod with ChikkaDB for single-node operations.

+# Architecture

+## Betting on SQLite JSONB
+ChikkaDB looks to leverage SQLite's native JSONB storage format and its powerful associated functions as fully as possible.
+The overarchng approach is to translate MongoDB Query Language documents into SQL statements.

+While this might seem unwieldy, in practice I have found it possible to write equivalent SQL for even complex MongoDB queries and aggregation pipelines.
+The inbuilt [SQLite JSONB library](https://sqlite.org/json1.html) is versatile and provides functions that cover most if not all cases in manipulating JSON.

+The challenge seems to be to implement the translation layer well.
+It is possible that there are some rough edges that I haven't encountered yet, but it seems unlikely there could be somethig that can't be solved through custom extensions.

+## Major Components
+1. **TCP server** that handles communication with MongoDB Client
+2. **MongoDB Query Language parser** that converts the query into a *canonical syntax tree*
+3. **Backend** that translates the canonical syntax tree into SQLite dialect, connects to an SQLite database, and executes the query

+This design choice leaves room for extensions and variants in the future.
+For example, ChikkaDB could possibly be used as an embedded library, as a thin wrapper around SQLite, without the TCP server.
+Or maybe if there is some other backend implementation that can receive and process the query in the form of the canonical syntax tree, it could be used without SQLite.

 # Roadmap

 The first version will be written in Typescript (the only language I'm fluent in currently).
 The aim is to implement enough database commands to support basic CRUD functionality.
 Each document will be stored in a single JSON field in an SQLite table.

 If this turns out to be successful, I have a more ambitious plan of reimplementing the server in C or another similar language like Rust, to make it more performant.
-I also see some scope in writing SQLite extensions that can possibly carry out optimized Mongo-style operations on SQLite's JSONB, or even store and operate on BSON natively.

 A more detailed roadmap will be made available as the project evolves.